Portland Birth Trauma Lawyer

 A history of shoulder dystocia in previous deliveries

 Shoulder dystocia leaves a newborn with physical challenges because of nerve damage in the neck or cervical spine.
 When medical professionals and delivery room staff fall short of the basic standards of care, we hold them accountable.
-At Pickett Dummigan McCall LLP, we conduct thorough investigations and build strong cases that maximize compensation for our clients.
+At Pickett Dummigan Weingart LLP, we conduct thorough investigations and build strong cases that maximize compensation for our clients.

 Shoulder Dystocia: An Overview

 Dystocia refers to an abnormal or difficult childbirth.
 Shoulder dystocia is a specific type of dystocia generally recognized as a child birth delivery where an obstetrician is required to perform additional maneuvers to deliver a baby when the baby’s shoulders have become obstructed by the maternal pelvis after the infant’s head has emerged from the mother.
 Shoulder dystocia is considered an obstetric emergency that must be resolved quickly and competently to prevent major fetal and maternal harm, such as permanent nerve injury, neonatal depression, acidosis, asphyxia, central nervous system damage, and death.